shapeshiftONE/onerepo/archives/blog/library/february-2020-what-are-privacy-coins.md

 *Below are examples of how Bitcoin transactions can be tracked.*

+**Connecting Nodes**

-**Connecting Nodes<br/>**Bitcoin is a peer-to-peer network where nodes can be connected to each other.
+Bitcoin is a peer-to-peer network where nodes can be connected to each other.
 Anyone with sound deductive reasoning skills and a penchant for digital forensics can theoretically connect the dots (nodes) together and uncover transactions.
 This is not easy, but certainly possible.

-**Know Your Client Verification<br/>**Users trading Bitcoin on an exchange and identifying themselves, makes tracing transactions back to that user easy.
+**Know Your Client Verification**

+Users trading Bitcoin on an exchange and identifying themselves, makes tracing transactions back to that user easy.

+**The Public Ledger**

-**The Public Ledger<br/>**Bitcoin’s blockchain serves as a public ledger.
+Bitcoin’s blockchain serves as a public ledger.
 Transactions are open to everyone, which means addresses are traceable.
 If even one address is tied to a specific user, other addresses in that group of transactions on the blockchain can be tied to that very same user.<br/>

 ## Privacy Focused Cryptocurrency Projects